Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - Track correlated pairs for divergence analysis

 **Default Configuration:**
-- Left Chart: Uses main chart settings (EURUSD, 1h by default)
+- Both charts initially use the main chart settings (same pair, timeframe, and indicators)
-- Right Chart: Default GBPUSD, 1h, RSI Pro enabled
+- You can then independently modify either chart's settings
+- Changes to one chart do not affect the other chart

 #### Usage Example